-I will strive to be a teacher who can make an enlightened and constructive difference in the lives of my students.
-My viewpoint about my philosophy will always be a work in progress and will continue to grow and expand as I gain more knowledge and teaching experience.
+I will strive to be a teacher who can bring enlightenment and make a constructive difference in the lives of my students.
+My philosophy is fluid and will always be a work in progress.
+I will continue to grow and expand as I gain more knowledge and teaching experience.

-So far, these are these core 9 points of my teaching philosophy: –
+So far, these are the core 9 factors that influence my teaching philosophy: –

-- Positivity: I personally believe that teacher attitude plays an important role in the building of a student-teacher relationship.
-Therefore, I will create a positive classroom environment.
+- Positivity: I personally believe that the educator’s attitude and outlook play a key role in building a beneficial student-teacher relationship.
+Therefore, I will create a positive classroom environment for all students.

 - Teacher-Student Relationship: This will be the core of my philosophy.
-I believe that a teacher-student relationship is very important for all the goals which our education system wants to achieve.
-A great teacher-student relationship is also very important for great classroom management and student success.
+In my opinion, a positive teacher-student relationship is fundamental in reaching the goals which our education system strives to achieve.
+An uplifting teacher-student relationship is required for superior classroom management and student success.

-- Teacher-School Relationship: As a teacher, I will also make efforts to build up a great teacher-school relationship.
-I feel that a positive working relationship with the school principal, other administrative staff, the Department of Education, fellow teachers, and whoever is involved in the smooth running of the great educational school system is very important.
-Therefore, I will make sure that I am able to build up those bonds which can create positive impressions in my classroom.
+- Teacher-School Relationship: As a teacher, I will also make efforts to build up a valuable teacher-school relationship.
+It is very important to me to maintain a positive working relationship with the school principal, administrative staff, Department of Education, fellow teachers, and all those who work towards the school system operating smoothly.
+Therefore, I will continue to ensure that I am able to support those academic connections which lead to a positive learning environment in my classroom.

 - Human Side of Education: As a teacher, my main objective will be to impart the human side of education.
-I will provide such skills that will create a wonderful community, country and world.
-Some of these values will be respect and kindness.
+My classroom will provide life skills that will promote positivity in our community, country and world.
 I will teach my students to be respectful to their teachers, parents, community, elders, and every human they meet.
-I will also instil other social skills like kindness, curiosity, resiliency, equality, and patience.
+Along with, encouraging other fundamental social skills and values including kindness, curiosity, resilience, equality, and patience.

-- Inclusion: I will be a fully inclusive and welcoming educator.
+- Inclusivity: I will be an inclusive and welcoming educator.
 The doors of my classroom will be open to all kinds of students.
-I will not exclude any students on the basis of their gender, background, nationality, orientation, ethnicity, skin-colour, first language, pronunciation in the second language, style of dressing, level of family upbringing, immigration status, refugee status, etc. I will inspire them to respect and celebrate the “differences”.
+I will not exclude anyone from participating on the basis of their gender, background, nationality, orientation, ethnicity, skin-colour, first language, pronunciation in the second language, style of dressing, level of family upbringing, immigration status, refugee status, etc. As I teacher, I want to inspire my students to respect and celebrate their “differences”.